-If you’re turned off by Jesus, you’re probably confusing him with some ultra-conservative characterization of a TV evangelist.
+If you’re turned off by Jesus, you’re probably confusing him with some ultra-conservative caricature.
 (Excerpted from The Why Files: Are There Really Ghosts?)

 This is blasphemy, I thought.
 My four-year-old son had taken his World Wrestling Entertainment action figure and had tied him on a wooden cross creating a National Endowment for the Arts version of a crucifix.

 This “Jesus” had muscles on top of muscles, pecs the size of couch cushions; black, curly hair; and a Coppertone tan.
 This was not the cardboard cut-out Jesus from Sunday school class or from the stereotype from the movies.

 Most Hollywood portrayals of “Jesus” look like he stepped off the cover of a romance best-seller—blow-dried auburn hair with blonde highlights, immaculately manicured nails, a pure white robe, and of course, heavenly good looks.

 But wait, maybe Paul’s “action-figure Jesus” is closer to the original.

 First, Jesus was Jewish—not white Anglo-Saxon.
 (Are there no Jewish actors in Hollywood?!)
 And since this was before the days of extra-strength antiperspirant and stain-removing detergent, his grungy robe probably had huge sweat rings, and his curly black hair didn’t exactly glisten from a recent hot oil treatment.
 And he did have big muscles—at least enough brawn to bounce the money changers out of the temple on their self-righteous rears.
 And, according to Isaiah’s prophecies, he wouldn’t have won any beauty contests.